-The Board of Directors shall be composed of ten (10), full voting Directors, three (3) Director positions filled by election by the Council of Representatives; and, a President of the Board and a President-Elect elected by the Board of Directors from the current Directors.
+The Board of Directors shall be composed of fifteen (15), full voting Directors, unless otherwise authorized by these Bylaws or by the Board consistent with these Bylaws.
+The fifteen (15) voting Board of Directors shall include: thirteen (13) Director positions filled by direct ISA membership elections; and a President of the Board and a President-Elect elected by a majority of the Board of Directors from the current Directors.